shuo-young/Hyperion/README.md

 ## Overview

-Artifact repository of the work: *<u>Hyperion: Illuminating Shadows of DApp Inconsistencies using LLM and Dataflow-Guided Symbolic Execution</u>*
+Artifact repository of the work: *<u>Hyperion: Unveiling DApp Inconsistencies using LLM and Dataflow-Guided Symbolic Execution</u>*

 ## Workflow